MrBertieG/Visit-Folkestone/README.md

 - To find information on the places to park.
 - To find information on how to find the town.

+<br><br>

 ## Design Approach
-Then reason why I chose this design for the website is because it's simplicity.
+- The reason why I chose this design for the website is because it's simplicity.
 Users spend a matter of seconds on a website before they decide if this is the place for them or not.

-Visit Folkestone presents its information quickly and it allowes the users to find the location of where each picture was taken by clicking on each picture, whilst redirecting them to an exact location on Google Maps.
+- Visit Folkestone presents its information quickly and it allowes the users to find the location of where each picture was taken by clicking on each picture, whilst redirecting them to an exact location on Google Maps.

-The pictures on the website were taken by me, and I have kept the picture cropping to a minimum.
-The reason behind is to allow the user to experience the highest quality so that they can immerse themselvs in the experience.
+- The pictures on the website were taken by me, and I have kept the picture cropping to a minimum.
+The reason behind this is to allow the user to experience the highest quality so that they can immerse themselvs in the experience.
 I believe that this is an important decisive factor if a user wants to visit the town of Folkestone.

-The primary purpose of the websote is to attract visitors.
+- The primary purpose of the website is to attract visitors.

-# Features
+# 2. Features

 ## Navigation ![Navigation bar](assets/images/readme_img/nav_bar.png)